duneanalytics/docs/docs/api/api-reference/errors.md

 ---
-title: Handling Errors
+title: Errors Codes
-description: Here's how to .
+description: Here's how to handle errors that may come up when working with the Dune API.
 ---

-The amazing thing is, you are very early.
+The good news: you are very early to Dune API.  🧙‍♂️

-Now that also means, we are still working on getting the details right.
+The bad news: that means we're still working out the gremlins. 👹

-Our API at the moment, doesn't always throw error messages.
-So in a lot of cases, when things do not work as expected, you would need to decipher that from our response objects.
+For now, the Dune API doesn't always throw error messages, so in some cases when things do not work as expected you'll need to decode what happened using our response objects.

 !!!
 Note
-    If this is too technical/ difficult for you, you don't need to break you head, just reach out to us on Discord over the #dune-api channel.
-And we will help you where ever you are stuck!
+    If this is too technical/difficult/confusing, don't break your wand - reach out to us on the [#dune-api Discord channel](https://discord.com/channels/757637422384283659/1019910980634939433) and we'll help out when you're stuck!

-Here are a few common scenarios.
+Here are a few common error scenarios:

+## Invalid API Key

 ### Response Object